folio-org/stripes-experiments/stripes-core/doc/component-hierarchy.md

 ### Patrons

 As specified in the module metadata (see above), this is the module's root component, used when the the URL's path begins with the `/patrons` route.
+Its sole purpose is to display the top bar and delegate the main area underneath of the patron router.

 * Okapi data: none
 * Local state: none